WebSocket Communication Protocol

 6. Audio Data: Binary Frames

-1. Client Sending Recording Data
+1. Client Sends Recording Data

-2. Client Playing Received Audio
+2. Client Plays Received Audio

 5. Common State Transitions